rdtsc/codeeval-solutions/readme.md

 ### Workflow

-To keep things consistent, the following [Grunt][grunt] tasks are provided for automating solution boilerplate creation and testing:
+To keep things consistent, the following [Grunt][grunt] tasks are provided for automating solution testing and boilerplate creation.

 - `update-problem-list`
 - `init-solution`